Encapsule-Annex/jsgraph/README.md

 **See also: [Algorithm Reference: jsgraph.directed.breadthFirstTraverse](./docs/algorithm-bft.md)**

-jsgraph function export `jsgraph.directed.breadthFirstTraverse` is a non-recursive imlementation of the classic breadth-first search and visit vertex discovery and edge classification protocols.
+jsgraph function export `jsgraph.directed.breadthFirstTraverse` is a non-recursive visitor imlementation of the classic breadth-first search and visit vertex discovery and edge classification algorithms.

+The algorithm starts at a vertex (visit) or set of vertices (search) and proceeds breadth-first providing your client code with a series of progress callbacks to _visitor interface_ functions you register when initiating the traversal.

+A breadth-first traversal concludes when all reachable vertices have been visited, or when the client signals termination by returning Boolean **false** back to the algorithm from one of its visitor interface callback functions.

+Supported visitor interface callbacks for breadth-first traversal: `initializeVertex`, `startVertex`, `discoverVertex`, `examineVertex`, `examineEdge`, `treeEdge`, `nonTreeEdge`, `grayTarget`, `blackTarget`, and `finishVertex`.

+See documentation link above for additional discussion and examples.

 #### jsgraph.directed.depthFirstTraverse Algorithm

 ** See also: [Algorithm Reference: jsgraph.directed.depthFirstTraverse](./docs/algorithm-dft.md)**

-jsgraph function export `jsgraph.directed.depthFirstTraverse` is a non-recursive implementation of the classic depth-first search and visit vertex discovery and edge classification protocols.
+jsgraph function export `jsgraph.directed.depthFirstTraverse` is a non-recursive visitor implementation of the classic depth-first search and visit vertex discovery and edge classification algorithms.

+The algorithm starts at a vertex (visit) or set of vertices (search) and proceeds depth-first providing your client code with a series of progress callbacks to _visitor interface_ functions you register when initiating the traversal.

+A depth-first traversal concludes when all reacable vertices have been visited, or when the client signals termination by returning Boolean **false** back to the algorithm from one of its visitor interface callback functions.

+Supported visitor interface callbacks for depth-first traversal: `initializeVertex`, 'startVertex`, `discoverVertex`, `examineEdge`, `treeEdge`, `backEdge`, `forwardOrCrossEdge`, `finishEdge`, and `finishVertex`.

+See documentation link above for additional discussion and examples.

 <hr>
 EDIT POINT